Urban Gardening For Wildlife: Attracting Birds And Pollinators

 Non-native plants, on the other hand, may not provide the same level of benefits for wildlife.
 Some non-native plants may even become invasive, outcompeting and displacing native species.
 While non-native plants can still be attractive and suitable for gardening, it is essential to prioritize native species to maximize the benefits for wildlife.

-See also Creative Ways To Display Plants In An Urban Garden
+See also How To Start An Urban Garden In A Small Space

 Selecting Plants for Birds